GoogleCloudPlatform/datastream-bigquery-migration-toolkit/README.md

    ```
    Completed writing %d records into..
    ```
-   This log signals that the new stream successfully loaded data to BigQuery.
+   This log indicates that the new stream successfully loaded data to BigQuery.
    Note: this log will appear only if there is CDC data to ingest.

 ## Migrating from other pipelines
-The toolkit enables you to onboard from other pipelines to Datastream's native BigQuery solution.
+The toolkit enables you to migrate other pipelines to Datastream's native BigQuery solution.
-The toolkit can generate `CREATE TABLE` DDLs for Datastream-compatible BigQuery tables, based on source database schema, by using `dry_run`:
+The toolkit can generate `CREATE TABLE` DDLs for Datastream-compatible BigQuery tables, based on the source database schema, by using `dry_run`:
 ```
 docker run -v output:/output -ti --volumes-from gcloud-config migration-service python3 ./migration/migrate_table.py dry_run \
 --project-id <GOOGLE_CLOUD_PROJECT_ID> \
---stream-id <STREAM_NAME> \
+--stream-id <BIGQUERY_DESTINATION_STREAM_ID> \
 --datastream-region <STREAM_REGION> \
 --source-schema-name <SOURCE_SCHEMA_NAME> \
 --source-table-name <SOURCE_TABLE_NAME> \
 --bigquery-source-dataset-name <BIGQUERY_SOURCE_DATASET_NAME> \
 --bigquery-source-table-name <BIGQUERY_SOURCE_TABLE_NAME>
 ```
 Since the BigQuery table schemas may vary, we can't provide a universal SQL statement for copying rows.
-You can use the schemas at `output/create_target_table`, `output/source_table_ddl` to compose a SQL statement, with the appropriate [casts](https://cloud.google.com/bigquery/docs/reference/standard-sql/conversion_functions) on the `{source_columns}`.
+You can use the schemas at `output/create_target_table` and `output/source_table_ddl` to compose a SQL statement, with the appropriate [casts](https://cloud.google.com/bigquery/docs/reference/standard-sql/conversion_functions) on the `{source_columns}`.
 The following is an example SQL statement format that you can use:
 ```
 INSERT INTO {destination_table} ({destination_columns}) SELECT {source_columns} FROM {source_table};
 ```